 There are more ways than ever to turn your equity into a source of retirement income.
-Outside of a plain-vanilla refinance, retirees can access their home equity through a cash-out refinance, a home equity line of credit or a reverse mortgage.
+Outside of a plain-vanilla mortgage refinance, retirees can access their home equity through a cash-out refinance, a home equity line of credit or a reverse mortgage.
 Or you can downsize (more on that below) and use the proceeds to beef up your nest egg.
 Read on to help determine the best option for you.

-Refinance your mortgage
+1. Refinance your mortgage

 If you’re closing in on retirement, you probably don’t want a 30-year term.
-You can save even more on interest if you shorten the life of your loan, Adam says.
+You can save even more on interest if you shorten the life of your loan, says Mari Adam, a certified financial planner for Mercer Advisors in Boca Raton, Fla.
 She advises clients to look into refinancing to a new 15-year mortgage.
 With a 15-year loan, your payments may be higher, but you’re accelerating the payoff, which means you’ll be mortgage-free quicker and save thousands on interest.

-You also want to double check how much home equity you have, as it could affect your chances of qualifying for refinancing.
+Closing costs for refinancing typically range from 3% to 6% of your new loan amount, so knowing how long it will take to recoup closing costs — and when you plan to sell your home — is essential.
+You also want to double-check how much home equity you have, as it could affect your chances of qualifying for refinancing.
 Some lenders may allow you to refinance with as little as 5% equity, but you will get a better interest rate if you have 20% or more.

 Another option for retirees who need extra income is a cash-out refinance.
 With a cash-out refi, the existing mortgage is replaced with a new, larger one that reflects the home’s current appraised value.
 Lenders will let you borrow up to 80% of your home’s value, including the new mortgage and the cash you take out.
 Interest rates on a cash-out refi are typically up to one-fourth of a percentage point higher than rates for a traditional refi.
 And even though cash up front is appealing, there are risks to this strategy, financial planners say.